On flat epimorphisms of rings and pointwise localizations: Introduction and Preliminaries

-Recall that a topological space is called a \emph{separated} (or Hausdorff or $T_{2}$) space if every two distinct points admit disjoint open neighbourhoods.
-In this article, we are concerned primarily with the problem of when the Zariski topology is separated, and the dual question of when the flat topology is separated.
-The flat topology, as Zariski, is not necessarily separated, see \cite[Corollary 3.6]{Ebulfez 2}.
-Because of its importance and geometric applications, characterizing the separability of the Zariski topology became the most urgent task to the author at that time.\\

-Note that characterizing the separability of the Zariski topology as well as the flat topology is not as easy to understand as one may think at first.
-This is because we are used to the topology of locally Hausdorff spaces, but the flat and Zariski topologies in general are not locally Hausdorff.
-By applying some sophisticated properties of the absolutely flat (von-Neumann regular) rings and flat epimorphisms the separability of these topologies are completely understood, see Theorem \ref{theorem 2}.
-In the literature one can also find another versions or parts of this characterization.
-Corollary \ref{coro 9} can be considered as interesting application of Theorem \ref{theorem 2}. \\
+In this paper, all rings are commutative.
+Let $\phi:R\rightarrow S$ be a morphism of rings and $J$ an ideal of $S$.
+Then it is easy to see that the contraction and then extension of $J$ under $\phi$ is contained in $J$, i.e., $J^{ce}\subseteq J$, see \cite[Proposition 1.17]{Atiyah}.
+In this paper, in Theorem \ref{Theorem I new}, we give a new proof to the fact that if $\phi$ is a flat epimorphism of rings, then the equality holds. \\

+Absolutely flat rings play a major role throughout this paper.
+We give two new characterizations for absolutely flat rings.
+The first one states that a given ring $R$ is absolutely flat if and only if each $R-$algebra is $R-$flat, see Theorem \ref{theorem 3}.
+The second characterization states that a ring $R$ is absolutely flat if and only if it is canonically isomorphic to the pointwise localization $R^{(-1)}R$, see Theorem \ref{lemma 234}. \\

-In this article, by an epimorphism $\phi:R\rightarrow S$ we mean it is an epimorphism in the category of commutative rings.
-The class of injective ring maps is precisely coincide to the class of monomorphisms of rings; but surjective ring maps are just special cases of epimorphisms.
-As a specific example, the canonical ring map $\mathbb{Z}\rightarrow\mathbb{Q}$ is an epimorphism while it is not surjective.
-For more details on epimorphisms of rings please consider \cite[\S2]{ebulfez}.\\
+By an epimorphism of rings $\phi:R\rightarrow S$ we mean it is an epimorphism in the category of commutative rings.
+It is important to notice that surjective ring maps are special cases of epimorphisms.
+As an example, the canonical ring map $\mathbb{Z}\rightarrow\mathbb{Q}$ is an epimorphism of rings which is not surjective.
+It is well known that a morphism of rings $R\rightarrow S$ is an epimorphism if and only if in the ring $S\otimes_{R}S$, $s\otimes1=1\otimes s$ for all $s\in S$.
+It is also well known that any faithfully flat epimorphism of rings is an isomorphism.
+In particular, an epimorphism of rings with source a field is an isomorphism if and only if the target is a nonzero ring.
+We refer the interested reader to \cite[Tag 04VM]{de Jong}, \cite{Lazard}, \cite{Olivier}, \cite{Roby}, \cite{Samuel}, \cite{ebulfez} and \cite{Tarizadeh} for a comprehensive discussion of epimorphisms of commutative rings. \\

-The titles of the sections should be sufficiently explanatory.
-Throughout the article, all of the rings which are discussed are commutative.\\